Gateway Software

 - Make sure gateway is connected to WiFi router via Ethernet cable.

-- Insert Bootable USB Flash into any USB port in the gateway.
+- Insert Bootable USB Flash into any USB port in the Gateway.

 - Reboot a the gateway.
 After reboot you will see Enapter welcome screen on the connected monitor.